advancedroboticsaws/angel/README.md

 * Upload firmware to mega2560
 	1. Open `mega_base_ultrasonic_angelbot.ino` with Arduino IDE on your PC.
-	2. Libraries for the firmware is placed in
+	2. Libraries for this firmware is placed in

 		```
 		/mcu_control/mega_base_ultrasonic_angelbot/lib